LEPII/Code_Fundamentals_Knowledge_Portfolio/Databases/MongoDB/CrudOperations/InsertAndFind.md

 ## Finding Documents in a MongoDB Collection

+findOne()

+- This command locates a single document based on the certain criteria.

 find()

 - To use the find method, you will append it to the database and collection name like: db.collectionName.find()